mariobox/Hugo-Source/content/post/minimalhugo.md

 -----

-*Update:*
+**Update:**

-If you don't want to start from scratch, I have created a Minimal Hugo Site and git pushed the [source code](https://github.com/mariobox/MinimalHugoSite) to github.
+If you don't want to start from scratch, I have created a Minimal Hugo Site and git pushed the [source code](https://github.com/mariobox/MinimalHugoSite) to Github.

 You can simply clone the repository by running: